Experiential Kidepo Valley Park – Uganda – Top Things to do and See

 There are not many parks in East Africa, in Uganda where you can experience Africa as it was 50 years ago, but you can at Kidepo Valley Park in northeastern Uganda.

-We know the undiscovered Karamoja region of Uganda, we are always on the lookout for new experiences in the park and beyond that, the experiential African Traveler might enjoy including the new Rock paintings near Moroto.
-This is a region in Uganda like no other and we love to take you there and share our discoveries with you.
+We know the undiscovered Karamoja region of Uganda, we are always on the lookout for new experiences in the Park.
+Beyond that, the experiential African Traveler might enjoy including the original Rock paintings near Moroto.
+It is a region in Uganda like no other, and we love to take you there and share our discoveries with you.

-Kidepo Valley Park is a magnificent, remote, out of the ordinary African Wildlife Park – like Africa was over 50 plus years ago – we love to introduce you to the African Wild as it used to be on Safari to the park will include your choices when it comes to the Top Things to Do and See in Kidepo Valley Park – Northeast Uganda – a park where you will feel all alone – Africa without the Crowds – something that you can only experience in Uganda – the Pearl of Africa.
+Kidepo Valley Park is a magnificent, remote, out of the ordinary African Wildlife Park. – lt is Africa as it was over 50 plus years ago.
+We love to introduce you to the African Wild as it used to be on a Safari to the Park.
+It will include your choices when it comes to the Top Things to Do and See in Kidepo Valley Park.
+A park where you will feel all alone – Africa without the Crowds – something that you can only experience in Uganda – the Pearl of Africa.